LewisJones123/AzureDevDocs/Azure CosmosDB/README.md

  - Cassandra
  - Gremlin (Graph-based Databases)

-# Azure Free Tier offering
-As part of the Azure Free Tier, you get the following benefits for free:

- - 1000 Request units per second
- - 25GB storage
- For testing, this is super handy as you are unlikely to ever hit the maximum request units per second.
-However, you are unable to retain data in multiple locations using the free tier, reserved exclusively for paid tiers only.
-Bare this in mind if the data you want to use needs geographic redundancy or not.
 # CosmosDB - Data consistency
 As part of CosmosDB data redundancy, you can choose how your data is kept.
 The most consistent offerings are the most expensive, with little to no consistency being much cheaper.
 Here is a breakdown of each of the tiers available: